LoganHyslop/LoganHyslop.github.io/_pages/about.md

 For a more technical introduction, [here is a video](https://researchseminars.org/talk/HomotopyTheoryAndApps/46/) of a talk I gave introducing condensed math and analytic geometry, starting from the beginning and ending with the definition of analytic spaces.
 (See my CV for more details and more of my talks).

-## What I'm Currently Doing

-Over Winter break (2022-2023 school year), I am primarily focusing on reading [a paper](https://arxiv.org/pdf/1707.01799.pdf) by Nikolaus and Scholze to learn about topological cyclic homology.